 What is the difference between compression socks and calf sleeves?

 Both compression calf guards and socks have the same purpose – to provide compressive support and speed up recovery.
 However, long compression socks also wrap around the foot and some can provide extra arch support for plantar fascia and zonal padding to avoid uncomfortable rubbing.

 Calf guards are useful as they often stay in place better than socks, since the foot is not pulling the guard down.
 They can also be worn more before having to throw in the wash and some find them more comfortable as you can often choose the exact size for your calf circumference, particularly useful for extra slim or bulky calves.

 Gococo Superior Compression

-Unlike other compression socks, these did not fall down thanks to the silicone dots places inside the sock which provide a secure grip on the shin.
-Overall, these socks felt supportive and good quality, the gradiated compression seeming to do a good job at reducing post-run inflammation.
+Unlike some other compression socks, these did not fall down thanks to the silicone dots places inside the socks, which provide a secure grip on the shin.
+Overall, these socks felt supportive and good quality, the graduated compression seeming to do a good job at reducing post-run inflammation.

 2XU Vectr Cushion Full Length Sock